mricharz/josie-core/README.md

 ### Binding Data

-You can bind data to many object and to all managed objects.
+You can bind data to many objects and to all managed objects.

 just pass the data-selector as property-content like this:
 ```javascript